ZIYU-DEEP/Bias-in-Deep-Anomaly-Detection-PyTorch/README.md

 - `./dataset` provides various data loaders supporting datasets like [ImageNet](https://www.image-net.org/), [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist), [Driver Anomaly Detection](https://www.ei.tum.de/mmk/dad/), [Retina OCT Images](https://www.kaggle.com/paultimothymooney/kermany2018), and your own customized datasets.
 You can check the the `main_loading.py` inside for a detailed list.
 - `./network` provides several network structures to build up the model.
 Please see the viables options in `main_network.py`.
-- `./model` contains six popular and SOTA models for anomaly detection, ranging from Deep SVDD to Autoencoding Binary Classifier.
+- `./model` contains six popular and SOTA models for anomaly detection with deep learning, ranging from Deep SVDD to Autoencoding Binary Classifier.
 Please check our paper for the detailed model description.
 - `./main` contains the main files to verify the PAC analysis or to characterize the effect of bias.